Memoranda for the Course in Ethics and English Studies, 1855-1867 (bulk 1855): Finding Aid

 Related Archival Material

-Additional material pertaining to the teaching of English at the Naval Academy is available in RG 405.4 Entry 201a, Records of the Department of English, History, and Government, Special Collections & Archives, Nimitz Library.
+Additional material in this repository pertaining to the teaching of English and Ethics at the Naval Academy is available in RG 405.4 Entry 201a, Records of the Department of English, History, and Government, as well as in Lectures and Notes on the Course in Ethics, 1865 (V415.F7U5 1865).

 Materials Cataloged Separately